kywch/stable-diffusion-docker/README.md

 Uses a docker image to remove the complexity of getting a working pytorch + OFA + stable diffusion environment working locally.

+When running the docker, s/he should provide [the Hugging Face access token](https://huggingface.co/docs/hub/security-tokens) to download the pre-trained stable diffusion and run the app.

 * build the docker image
 `docker build --tag fsdl-sdprj .`